JWForever5504/Zoo-Animal-ID/recent_losses.md

 <details><summary>Vinnie the Warthog</summary>
   <br>
 Vinnie passed away in October 2024 due to age-related health issues.
 He took medication for arthritis in three legs wrapped in a tortilla dipped in peanut butter and covered in melon sauce.
-He lived in the currently empty exhibit between the vulture and nyalas.
+He lived in the currently empty exhibit east of the nyalas and hornbills.
   <br>
   <a href="https://zooboise.org/zoo-news/mourning-loss-of-warthog-vinnie/">Press Release</a>
 </details>